 What began in 1997 as a modest psytrance music festival with just two stages, it is now the world’s largest of its kind.
 Putting it simply, and in the organizer’s own words, Boom is a biannual transformational festival.

 Nowadays, it has many more stages showcasing lots of different music genres.
-From psytrance and natural trance to house, psytechno, world music, live music performances, chill-out music, EDM and even live music performances; it surely has something for everyone.
+From psytrance and natural trance to house, psytechno, world music, live music performances, chill-out music, EDM, and even live music performances; it surely has something for everyone.

 But its magic does not stop there.
 It was also one of the first music festivals to care about sustainability, and it is known to leave almost no trace behind once it is dismantled.
-Because, I forgot to mention, Boom festival is built every two years from scratch in a Portuguese tranquil village.
+Because I forgot to mention, the Boom Festival is built every two years from scratch in a Portuguese tranquil village.
 In its premises, the shaded Liminal Village – with lectures, yoga and meditation, films and discussions – and the Healing Area – with workshops, a massage area, and a pool – share the space with the many music stages and visitors from over 100 countries.
 A once in a lifetime experience indeed!

 Watch this 1-minute recap of its last 20 years: